 Scientific name: Calotropis procera

-Declaration status: Class B and Class C (only declared Class B: South of 16°30' S latitude).
+Declaration status: Class B (only declared Class B: South of 16°30' S latitude).

 Rubber bush is native to tropical Africa and Asia.